Dance in Context II (BDA871)

 Method of work

-Lectures, discussion, group work, project work
+Lectures, discussion, group work, project work.

 Course assessment

-There must be an early dialogue between the course coordinator, the student representative and the students.
-The purpose is feedback from the students for changes and adjustments in the course for the current semester.In addition, a digital course evaluation must be carried out at least every three years.
-Its purpose is to gather the students experiences with the course.
+The faculty decides whether early dialogue should be conducted in all or selected groups of courses offered by the faculty.
+The purpose is to gather feedback from students for making changes and adjustments to the course during the current semester.
+In addition, a digital evaluation, students’ course evaluation, must be conducted at least once every three years.
+Its purpose is to collect students` experiences with the course.

 Literature